Hughesdale

 Hughesdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Hughesdale has a high level of cultural diversity, with 40.3% of its population born overseas and 41.7% speaking a language other than English at home.
-Christianity is the predominant religion in Hughesdale, making up 48.0% of the population.
-However, Judaism is underrepresented compared to Greater Melbourne's average, comprising only 1.0%.
+Christianity is the predominant religion in Hughesdale, comprising 48.0% of the population, though it is lower compared to Greater Melbourne's average of 17.5%.
+Judaism is underrepresented in Hughesdale, making up only 1.0% of the population.

 Frequently Asked Questions - Diversity